sor609/vhdbot/README.md

 # vhdbot - Valheim discord bot

+## NB

+DOES NOT HAVE AUTHORIZATION!!!<br>
+Every user on the channel where the bot listens will be able to issue commands to it<br>
+Recommend you either run it on a server with friends or in a private/restricted channel<br>

 ## Overview
 This is a quickly put together Discord bot to control your dedicated Valheim server without the need to ssh into the linux machine